zopefoundation/Zope/zdgbook/source/AppendixA.rst

 Appendix A: Zope Core Permissions
 #################################

 This is a list of standard permissions included with Zope.
 It is a good idea to use these permissions when applicable with your Zope products, rather than creating new ones.
+A list of built-in Zope permissions are available in Zope source code:
+``src/AccessControl/Permissions.py``.

 Core Permissions
 ================